ZacharyP-E/remotely-sensless/group-meetings/group_meeting_2.md

     highlight-style: github
 fig-pos: 'H'
 ---
-Github repo needs to be made.
+A Github repo needs to be made.

 Presentation to be made in Xaringain.